GaelGosse/42/obsidian_vault/So_long.md

 	- [ ] ESC : quit the program
 	- [ ] "x"   : quit the program (mouse click on cross)
 - [ ] display number of movements in the shell
+- [ ] destroy image when Exit or ESC or click on cross